 AI-driven systems predict machinery failures and identify risks, significantly improving safety conditions for blue-collar workers.

-• Australia’s Context: Safety is a top priority in Australian industries like mining, offshore oil production, and construction, where construction workers operate in inherently dangerous environments.
+- Australiaโs Context: Safety is a top priority in Australian industries like mining, offshore oil production, and construction, where construction workers operate in inherently dangerous environments.
 AI-driven predictive maintenance systems provide real-time alerts, enabling proactive measures that save lives.
-Furthermore, government regulations around workplace safety are increasingly incorporating AI technologies, encouraging businesses to adopt predictive systems.
+2025 legal guidance in Australia urges employers to apply WHS risk management to AI systems (including psychosocial risks, transparency and oversight) rather than treating AI as โset-and-forgetโ tech.
 This fosters a safer work culture and reduces the physical demands of manual labor, building trust between employers and workers.

 Challenges Faced by the Blue-Collar Workforce